 Shares in the Fund are sold only to shareholders that are "qualified clients," as that term is defined in Rule 205-3 under the Advisers Act ("Qualified Investors").
 A "qualified client" means: (i) a natural person or company (other than an investment company) that has a net worth (together, in the case of a natural person, with assets held jointly with a spouse) of more than \$2.2 million (excluding the value of the prospective investor's primary residence); (ii) a natural person or company (other than an investment company) that has at least \$1.1 million under the management of the Adviser or its affiliates; (iii) a natural person or company (other than an investment company) that meets the standard of a "qualified purchaser" in the Investment Company Act and the rules thereunder; and (iv) certain knowledgeable employees who participate in the Adviser's investment activities.
 All of these persons are referred to in this Prospectus as "Qualified Investors."
 You must complete and sign an Investor Certificate before you may invest.
 If your Investor Certificate is not received and accepted by the Distributor by the applicable Closing Date, your order will not be accepted.
 Other similar arrangements may be permitted by the Distributor instead of the Investor Certificate.
-The form of Investor Certificate is included as Appendix A to this Prospectus.
 The Fund is not obligated to sell to brokers or dealers any Shares that have not been placed with Qualified Investors.
 The Fund, in its discretion, may suspend applications for Shares at any time.